Are Plastic Bag Bans Garbage?

 As for bag policies, Taylor says a fee is smarter than a ban.
 She has a second paper showing a small fee for bags is just as effective as a ban when it comes to encouraging use of reusable bags.
 But a fee offers flexibility for people who reuse plastic bags for garbage disposal or dog walking.

 Taylor believes the recent legislation passed in New York is a bad version of the policy.
-It bans only plastic bags and gives free rein to using paper ones (counties have the option to impose a five-cent fee on them).
+It bans only plastic bags and gives free rein to using paper ones (counties have the option to impose a 5-cent fee on them).
 Taylor is concerned this will drive up paper use.
 The best policy, Taylor says, imposes a fee on both paper and plastic bags and encourages reuse.

 This bag research makes public radio's love for tote bags awkward, doesn't it?
 It might be weird though if we started giving out plastic grocery bags.

-Note: Editor's note: This is an excerpt of Planet Money's newsletter.
-You can sign up here.